 Original water source

 A net zero water building (or campus) closes the loop on the water system by returning water to the original water source.
 Wastewater can be treated and recharged.
 Stormwater can also recharge the original water source through green infrastructure.
-The total annual water use should be offset by water returned to the original source in part or completely.
-Learn more about on-site wastewater and green infrastructure.
+The total annual water use should be partly or completely offset by water returned to the original source.

 Net Zero Water Building Examples